mnooner256/pyqrcode/docs/encoding.rst

 .. code-block:: python

-  >>> life = pyqrcode.create('''MR. CREOSOTE: Better get a bucket.
+  >>> life = pyqrcodeng.create('''MR. CREOSOTE: Better get a bucket.
 I'm going to throw up.
       MAITRE D: Uh, Gaston!
 A bucket for monsieur.
 There you are, monsieur.''')